 Questions?
 Email us at: firstname.lastname@example.org or phone us at 919-966-8586.

 Course instructor Sasha Loring, M.Ed., LCSW, is a psychotherapist and meditation teacher who has been leading mindfulness programs nationwide for over 30 years.
 As a leader in the field of mindful eating she has developed programs for major medical and diet centers in Durham, NC.
 She has also taught the Mindfulness-Based Stress Reduction course, led weight management support groups and worked individually with many people struggling with their weight.
-Sasha Loring is the author of the book Eating with Fierce Kindness: A Mindful and Compassionate Guide to Losing Weight.
+Sasha Loring is the author of the book Eating with Fierce Kindness: A Mindful and Compassionate Guide to Losing Weight and RELIEF: Release Stress and Harmful Habits and Awaken your Best Self.
 More information at: www.sashaloring.com